maratai/craftery/fiber_arts/looms.md

 I've swapped out the wire heddles for **Texsolv** (300 heddles per harness on the two harnesses, for 600 heddles total, to use with the 10 dent/cm reed).
 Fear not, I kept the wire heddles!

 ## [Toika Laila](https://shop.toika.com/category/6/laila-loom)
-I have one on order via WEBs, which [carries Toila Looms](https://www.yarn.com/pages/toika-looms) in the USA.
+I have one on order via WEBS, which [carries Toila Looms](https://www.yarn.com/pages/toika-looms) in the USA.
+Note that the online catalog/store doesn't list the Laila for whatever reason; you have to contact WEBS about it.

 **Specs**
 - weight: 65 lbs